ibm-cloud-docs/dns-svcs/list-details-perm-nets.md

     {: codeblock}

-## Getting the details of a permitted network using the API
+## Getting the details of a permitted network with the API
 {: #api-get-details-perm-nets}

 To get the details of a permitted network using the API, follow these steps: